Concerns and controversies at the 2020 Summer Olympics: COVID-19 pandemic and other contagion risks

 A poll conducted prior to the beginning of the Olympics reported that 83% of Japanese people were in favour of the cancellation of the games.
 However, Japan's Prime Minister did not allow the public to influence the government's decision of whether or not the games should be held.
+In July 2021, "Former Prime Minister Abe went on record dismissing the protest against the Olympics as 'anti-Japanese'."
+Furthermore, as scholar and Olympic critic Ichii suggests, the combination of special measures designed for Olympic preparations and national campaigns to promote a "new lifestyle" to curb the spread of COVID-19 gave the government new powers for reform that created further motivation to continue with the Games.
+Ichii argues, "The simultaneity of the COVID-19-inspired "new lifestyle" and the Olympic-inspired "state of exception" thus offered an unprecedented opportunity for political, legal, and social reforms at a pace and scale that would have otherwise been impossible".

 Despite a rapid increase in COVID-19 detections, Thomas Bach noted that the increase has nothing to do with the Olympics itself.
 IOC spokesperson Mark Adams said the games would not be cancelled even if public opinion to cancel the games had grown.
 As reports of increase in COVID-19 cases came into light, Adams stated that "we are not responsible and the increase of positives are happening in a parallel world".

 The National Institute of Infectious Diseases reported a detection of the Lambda variant, the first case in Japan, at an airport testing facility on 20 July but did not initially announce it to the public.
 The Ministry of Health, Labour and Welfare said, in answer The Daily Beast's interview question, that they were waiting to announce it to the public, at the end of the Olympic games.
 Later, the infected person was revealed to be a staff member of the Olympic games, and Masahisa Sato said, in an interview, that they did not reveal the detection of the Lambda variant until 6 August because there were no enquiries until that day.

 To prevent the spread of COVID-19, athletes were restricted from going out.
 In particular, athletes who tested positive for COVID-19 and were quarantined in hotels complained that it was like a prison.
 The Tokyo Organizing Committee for the Olympic Games was criticized by some for not disclosing the nationality or gender of athletes for privacy reasons, although it disclosed the number of athletes infected and the date.